microsoft/playwright/docs/src/test-fixtures.md

 // Note that we did not provide an test-scoped fixtures, so we pass {}. const test = base.extend<{}, ExpressWorkerFixtures>({

-  // We pass a tuple to with the fixture function and options.
+  // We pass a tuple to specify fixtures options.
   // In this case, we mark this fixture as worker-scoped.
   port: [ async ({}, use, workerInfo) => {
     // "port" fixture uses a unique value of the worker process index.